centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-manage.md

 You can perform actions on each standard map and geographic view you have access to.
 Use the following procedures if you need to edit the map properties, share or delete a map.

-> Deleting a map is the unique action you can perform on a geographic view.
+> The feature to share a map is not available on a geographic view.

 Hover over the map on which you want to apply an action and click the corresponding button.